louisbuchbinder/drag-n-drop/README.md

 ***Next Steps***

-0. Add public drop zone to home page
-  Back End:
-  1. Possibly fetch by ip address (look into this)

-  Front End:
-  1. Fetch public files based on ip

 0. Set custom drag image when over the dropbox
 1. Testing
 2. Delete File in edit modal
 3. Change Permissions in edit modal
-4. toggle collapse only if aria expanded...
 5. Allow for dropped directories